We want to hear about your promotions, awards, and achievements! Send your alumni notes to email@example.com.

 Iowa Gov. Kim Reynolds announced her appointment of Zachary Hindman as a district court judge in Judicial Election District 3B.
 He currently practices law as a partner at Mayne, Hindman & Daane in Sioux City.

 Sydney Gangestad joined the Davis Brown Law Firm as special counsel in the Government Relations department.
-She was previously served as special counsel and legislative liaison for the Iowa Judicial Branch.
+She previously served as special counsel and legislative liaison for the Iowa Judicial Branch.

 Chris Proskey, an intellectual property attorney at BrownWinick, was selected to the West Des Moines Leadership Academy's class of 2018-19.
 The academy is an intensive, nine-month leadership development program.